magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/everything_about-being-careful.md

 About Being Careful
 ===================

-\<span class="dropcaps-first"\>T\</span\>\<span
+<span class="dropcaps-first" markdown="1">T</span><span
-class="dropcaps-words"\>he Buddha taught to see\</span\> the body in the body.
+class="dropcaps-words" markdown="1">he Buddha taught to
+see</span>&nbsp; the body in the body.
 What does this mean?
 We are all familiar with the parts of the body such as hair, nails, teeth and skin.
 So how do we see the body in the body?
 If we recognize all these things as being impermanent, unsatisfactory and not-self, that’s what is called ‘seeing the body in the body’.
 Then it isn’t necessary to go into detail and meditate on the separate parts.
 It’s like having fruit in a basket.
 If we have already counted the pieces of fruit, then we know what’s there, and when we need to, we can pick up the basket and take it away, and all the pieces come with it.
 We know the fruit is all there, so we don’t have to count it again.

-Having meditated on the and recognized them as something not stable or permanent, we no longer need to weary ourselves separating them like this and meditating in such detail; just as we don’t have to dump all the fruit out of the basket and count it again and again.
+Having meditated on the thirty-two parts of the body, and recognized them as something not stable or permanent, we no longer need to weary ourselves separating them like this and meditating in such detail; just as we don’t have to dump all the fruit out of the basket and count it again and again.
 But we do carry the basket along to our destination, walking mindfully and carefully, taking care not to stumble and fall.

 When we see the body in the body, which means we see the Dhamma in the body, knowing our own and others’ bodies as impermanent phenomena, we don’t need detailed explanations.
 Sitting here, we have mindfulness constantly in control, knowing things as they are.
 Meditation then becomes quite simple.
-It’s the same if we meditate on – if we understand what really is, we don’t need to repeat the word .
+It’s the same if we meditate on *Buddho* – if we understand what *Buddho* really is, we don’t need to repeat the word *‘Buddho’*.
 It means having full knowledge and firm awareness.
 This is meditation.

 Still, meditation is generally not well understood.
 We practise in a group, but we often don’t know what it’s all about.
 Some people think